cetic/fadi/doc/USERMANAGEMENT.md

 userpassword: john123
 ```

-## PostgresQL
+## PostgreSQL

-To copy the groups/users in postgres you need to configure the Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database, there for we're configuring pg-ldap-sync to add the users of our group.
+To copy the groups/users in postgreSQL you need to configure the Cron job that executes the tool [pg-ldap-sync](https://github.com/larskanis/pg-ldap-sync) to synchronise the users between the LDAP server and the database, there for we are configuring pg-ldap-sync to add the users of our group.

-in `values.yaml` file head to the variable `postgresql.ldap.pgldapconfig` and make sure the `ldap_users` section looks like this:
+In the `values.yaml` file, head to the variable `postgresql.ldap.pgldapconfig` and make sure the `ldap_users` section looks like this:

 ```
 ldap_users: